 At the University of Virginia’s Miller Center, we know that understanding the governing challenges of the past can help unlock policy solutions for the future.
 In fact, each challenge is an opportunity for further exploration and learning.

-On May 21–23, 2019, we will bring these lessons to life by convening political insiders, top scholars, and students—our future leaders and influencers—for the Presidential Ideas Festival: Democracy in Dialogue.
-The three-day event in and around Charlottesville will feature working sessions about specific aspects of the presidency.
+On May 21–23, 2019, the Miller Center and UVA's new Democracy Initiative will bring these lessons to life by convening political insiders, top scholars, and students—our future leaders and influencers—for the Presidential Ideas Festival: Democracy in Dialogue.
+The three-day event on UVA's historic Central Grounds will feature working sessions about specific aspects of the presidency.

 These sessions will serve as presidential laboratories through which participants with different points of view will investigate the issues and emerge with solutions.
 It is a unique process that encourages a real-world approach to problem-solving.

-As the nation's preeminent organization for the study of the U.S. presidency, the Miller Center is uniquely positioned to facilitate these presidential laboratories—to create a space where understanding past challenges will drive the creation of solutions for the future.
+As the nation's only university founded by three presidents, the University of Virginia is uniquely positioned to facilitate these presidential laboratories—to create a space where understanding past challenges will drive the creation of solutions for the future.

 As part of the University of Virginia’s Bicentennial—celebrating its founding 200 years ago by Presidents Jefferson, Madison, and Monroe—PrezFest 2019 will engage promising undergraduate and graduate students, supporting Thomas Jefferson’s mission for the University to forge the “leaders of tomorrow through . . . the candid exchange of ideas.”